AlibabaCloudDocs/mongodb/intl.en-US/Best Practices/Performance/Troubleshoot the high CPU utilization of ApsaraDB for MongoDB.md

     db.createIndex( {y: 1, x: 1 } ) // This index is appropriate because a small amount of data has the same value of the y field.
     ```

-    For the difference between indexes \{y: 1\} and \{y: 1, x: 1\}, see [Design Principles of MongoDB Indexes](https://yq.aliyun.com/articles/33726) and [Compound Indexes](https://docs.mongodb.com/manual/core/index-compound/).
+    For the difference between indexes \{y: 1\} and \{y: 1, x: 1\}, visit [Design Principles of MongoDB Indexes](https://yq.aliyun.com/articles/33726) and [Compound Indexes](https://docs.mongodb.com/manual/core/index-compound/).

 -   Sorting of a large amount of data \(keywords: SORT and hasSortStage\)

     The value of the hasSortStage field is true in the system.profile collection when a query cannot use the sort order in the index to return the requested sorted results.
 In this case, ApsaraDB for MongoDB must sort the query results.
-Considering that a sort operation causes a high CPU utilization, you can create an index on frequently sorted fields to optimize sorting performance.
+A sort operation may cause a high CPU utilization.
+In this case, you can create an index on frequently sorted fields to optimize sorting performance.

     **Note:** If you find the SORT keyword in the system.profile collection, you can use an index to optimize sorting performance.

 Other operations such as index creation and aggregation \(a combination of traverse, query, update, and sort\) may also cause a high CPU utilization.
 You can also use the preceding troubleshooting methods.
-For more information about profiling, see [Database Profiler](https://docs.mongodb.com/manual/tutorial/manage-the-database-profiler/).
+For more information about profiling, visit [Database Profiler](https://docs.mongodb.com/manual/tutorial/manage-the-database-profiler/).

 ## Assess service capabilities

-After you analyze and optimize running requests and slow requests in ApsaraDB for MongoDB, all requests efficiently use indexes and the query performance of ApsaraDB for MongoDB is optimized.
+After you analyze and optimize running requests and slow requests in ApsaraDB for MongoDB, all requests efficiently use indexes, and the query performance of ApsaraDB for MongoDB is optimized.

-If CPU resources are still fully occupied during business operations, the maximum capabilities of your instances may have reached.
-In this case, you can view the monitoring information to analyze the resource usage of instances.
-You can also check whether current instances satisfy the performance and capability requirements in your business scenarios.
+If CPU resources are still fully occupied, your instances may have reached the maximum capabilities.
+In this case, we recommend that you use the following method to solve the problem:

+1. View the monitoring information to analyze the resource usage of instances.
 For more information, see [View monitoring information](/intl.en-US/User Guide/Monitoring and alerting/View monitoring information.md).
+2. Check whether current instances meet the performance and capability requirements in your business scenarios.

-To upgrade instances, you can follow the instructions in [Configuration change overview](/intl.en-US/User Guide/Instance management/Changing Instance Configuration/Configuration change overview.md) or [Change the number of nodes for a replica set instance](/intl.en-US/User Guide/Instance management/Changing Instance Configuration/Change the number of nodes for a replica set instance.md).
+For information about how to upgrade instances, see [Configuration change overview](/intl.en-US/User Guide/Instance management/Changing Instance Configuration/Configuration change overview.md) or [Change the number of nodes for a replica set instance](/intl.en-US/User Guide/Instance management/Changing Instance Configuration/Change the number of nodes for a replica set instance.md).